ConYel/docker_SPAR/README.md

-Corrections/suggestions are welcome, please make a new branch and then a pull request!
+Corrections/suggestions are welcome, please make a new branch and then a pull request